 Aged adults, who consumed nearly four cups of coffee everyday regularly were fifty percent less likely to die due to mouth cancer or the upper throat cancer.
 However, decaf has a considerably weaker effect, and tea offers no protection.

-4. Coffee Can Reduce The Risks of Strokes Among Aged Women-Coffee has proven health benefits.
+4. Can Reduce The Risks of Strokes Among Aged Women-Coffee has proven health benefits.

 A US study in 2009 and a Swedish study in 2011, both revealed that aged women who consumed more than one cup of caffeinated coffee everyday have 25% lower risks of dying due to a stroke.
 A Swedish study in the 2008 had also revealed a similar result aged men.